cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 # Component

-A basic type which allows uploading provided blueprint to Cloudify manager or using previously uploaded blueprint, and creating a separate deployment while in install workflow.
-Which allows a fully independent part of an application, if a micro-service or anything else, in it's regular lifecycle and gain a large degree of parallelism in workflow execution with a clear application architecture.
+Component is a basic type which allows embedding a blueprint as a component of another blueprint, thus allowing re-use of micro-services and simplify the creation and readability of blueprints.

+The Components mentioned in a blueprint will be deployed as part of the blueprint install workflow as a separate deployment linked to the main blueprint in which they were mentioned.
+Relationships and dependencies can be defined for components similar to other nodes.

 ## Modeling